INK-USC/USC-DS-RelationExtraction/README.md

 Given a text corpus with entity mentions *detected* and *heuristically labeled* by distant supervision, this code determine the entity types for each entity mention, and identify relationships between entities and their relation types.

+Code for producing the JSON files from a raw corpus for running CoType is [here](https://github.com/shanzhenren/StructMineDataPipeline).

 An end-to-end tool (corpus to typed entities/relations) is under development.
 Please keep track of our updates.

 ## Performance